KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Input-Article.md

     }
 }

-Note that you can also use the ``KeyboardTextField`` text field configuration block to enable multiline support on later iOS versions.
+Note that you can use ``KeyboardTextField`` for both single- & multi-line text inputs in later versions of iOS. ``KeyboardTextView`` will be deprecated in a future version of KeyboardKit.

-Both views support `@FocusState`, and have a custom focused view modifier that lets you provide a custom done button that will slide in when the view is focused, and can be tapped to dismiss the text field:
+Both views support `@FocusState`, and have a custom ``SwiftUI/View/focused(_:doneButton:)`` view modifier that lets you provide a custom done button that slides in when the view is focused, and can be tapped to end editing:

 ```swift
 struct CustomKeyboardToolbar: View {